freifunk-gluon/gluon/docs/user/getting_started.rst

     make clean GLUON_TARGET=ar71xx-generic

 will ensure all packages are rebuilt for a single target.
-This normally not necessary, but may fix certain kinds of build failures.
+This is normally not necessary, but may fix certain kinds of build failures.

 ::